 When you're feeling a work-family conflict, it's easy to idealize the life you would have as a stay-at-home mom.
 You imagine dancing through fields of dandelions with your children, scrapbooking every precious milestone and building their IQ to a genius level through activities recommended by early childhood development PhDs.

 The reality is that stay-at-home parents can have as much stress as working parents, if not more, depending on the age, temperament, and the number of kids.So go ahead and relish your solo commute to work or that quiet cup of coffee at your desk.
 If you were at home full-time, you might be lucky to shower in private.

 To help you overcome this type of mommy guilt ask your daycare provider if they'd use an app to keep you connected during the day.
-It'll help you through those guilty moments seeing a picture or video of your kid enjoying themselves at school.
+It'll help you to get through those guilty moments if you can see a picture or video of your kid enjoying themselves at school.